Vacation time is here!

-Vacation time is here!
-The flights and hotels are booked, the itinerary is planned and my bags are packed.
+All the trip planning is done.
+The flights and hotels are booked, the itinerary is complete and my bags are packed.

 Then the dreaded sore throat and cough begins.
 Nooo….!